ikim025/rshell/README.md

 #Program Overview
-* I am really sorry, I was not able to move a single step on this assignment.
-I promise I will be doing all the extra credit questions in hw2 and so on.
-Sorry once again.
 ---
 * Simple basic shell for same usage as basic shells

 #How to use
 ---
-* In order to end the project, type 'exit'
+* In order to end the project, you must press CONTROL + C
 * Example code is included

 #Installation guide